dar3l/angular-firebase/README.md

-# angular-firebase
+# FitnessApp

-Angular &amp; Firebase App.
+This project was made using Angular + Firebase authentication

-Application that uses Firebase database, authentication and file storage.